SPIRE: Semantic Prompt-Driven Image Restoration: Introduction

-In this paper, we introduce \textbf{TIP}---a \underline{\textbf{T}}ext-driven \underline{\textbf{I}}mage \underline{\textbf{P}}rocessing framework that provides a user-friendly interface to fully control both the restored image semantics and the enhancement granularity using natural language instructions.
-TIP takes a degraded image and optional text prompts as inputs (see Figure~\ref{fig:teaser}).
-These text prompts can either specify the restoration types (e.g., ``denoise'', ``deblur''), or provide semantic descriptions (e.g., ``a zebra'', ``an orange'').
-TIP can be employed in at least three distinct ways: \begin{enumerate} \item \textbf{Blind Restoration}: When instructed with a general prompt ``remove all degradations'' or empty prompt ``'', TIP operates as a blind restoration model (``Ours w/o text'' in~\cref{tab:merged main-table}), without any specific text guidance. \item \textbf{Semantic Restoration}: When provided with a text description of the (desired) visual content, TIP concentrates on restoring the specified identity of the uncertain or ambiguous objects in the degraded image.
+In this paper, we introduce \textbf{\TIP{}}---a \underlinetextdrivenimagerestoration{} framework that provides a user-friendly interface to fully control \underline{both the restored image semantics and the enhancement granularity} using natural language instructions.
+Traditional blind restoration without prompts (Figure~\ref{fig:teaser}) has limited flexibility in solving semantic and degradation ambiguity, thus tends to generate average blurry images.
+Leveraging the semantic and quantitative restoration prompts, we show that the visual quality can be significantly improved.
+Moreover, our framework can also be used as blind restoration with null prompts.
+In addition to higher perceptual quality, our framework provides the flexibility for users to generate more than one plausible result.
+Specifically, in imaging scenarios with large levels of degradation there are multiple plausible solutions.
+The proposed interactive framework has the capability to personalize the output by leveraging input prompts according to user preference.
+In concurrent studies, the focus has typically been isolated to one of three areas: either blind restoration~\cite{wang2023stablesr,Lin2023diffbir}, only semantic prompting~\cite{SUPIR}, or only discrete restoration types~\cite{luo2023controlling, chen2023Promptsr}.
+To the best of our knowledge, this is the first unified model to support the following three distinct features simultaneously: \begin{enumerate} \item \textbf{Blind Restoration}: When instructed with a general restoration prompt ``remove all degradations'' and empty semantic prompt ``'', \TIP{} operates as a blind restoration model (``Ours w/o text'' in~\cref{tab:merged main-table}). \item \textbf{Semantic Restoration}: When provided with a text description of the (desired) visual content, \TIP{} concentrates on restoring the specified identity of the uncertain or ambiguous objects in the degraded image.